ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 A trait declaration is placed within Anterofit's `service` macro.
 Later on during compilation phase, Rust's compiler will generate the actual implementation of the specified trait.
 Since we work with a single endpoint, there is only one `search` function declared.
 It returns a `SearchResult` instance and takes in two parameters: a search keyword and a page size.

-The function body invokes two macros, where the first one is used to specify the HTTP verb, while the second one is used for processing the query parameters.
-The `GET` macro specifies both the HTTP verb and takes in a string which represents a relative path to the endpoint.
-The `query` macro maps the query parameter names to the arguments of the `search` function.
+The body of search function consists of the two parts:
+- The `GET` function invocation specifies both the HTTP verb and takes in a string which represents a relative path to the endpoint.
+- The `query` macro maps the query parameter names to the arguments of the `search` function.

 Now let's take a look at how to initialize and consume the service we have just defined.